What is an IBCLC?

 As board certified lactation consultants we provide expert level services to help a parent reach their breastfeeding/feeding goals.
 The consultant will serve as a

 resource for parents by providing accurate, evidence-based information and practical support.
-The lactation consultant uses their knowledge and experience to assess your situation to come up with a plan that best meets your individual needs and goals.
+The lactation consultant uses their knowledge and experience to assess your situation to develop a plan that best meets your individual needs and goals.

 What should I expect during a lactation consultation?